AbuTalha3/Regular-expressions--FCC/README.md

 Run the spam filter script: python spam_filter.py or node spam_filter.js Test the spam filter with sample messages and adjust the patterns/rules as necessary for better accuracy.
 Contributing
 Contributions are welcome!
-If you have suggestions, bug reports, or improvements for the spam filter project, please open an issue or submit a pull request on GitHub.
+If you have 'suggestions', bug reports, or improvements for the spam filter project, please open an issue or submit a pull request on GitHub.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.